 GeneCards Summary for ESPL1 Gene

 ESPL1 (Extra Spindle Pole Bodies Like 1, Separase) is a Protein Coding gene.
 Diseases associated with ESPL1 include Fallopian Tube Disease and Salpingitis.
-Among its related pathways are Mitotic Metaphase and Anaphase and Cell cycle.
+Among its related pathways are Oocyte meiosis and Cell cycle_Spindle assembly and chromosome separation.
 GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.

 UniProtKB/Swiss-Prot for ESPL1 Gene

 Caspase-like protease, which plays a central role in the chromosome segregation by cleaving the SCC1/RAD21 subunit of the cohesin complex at the onset of anaphase.
 During most of the cell cycle, it is inactivated by different mechanisms.